From two-factor authentication to multi-factor authentication

 What is smart multi-factor authentication?

-Smart multi-factor authentication means that only one additional factor is required if it is necessary due to the situation or context.
-By means of intelligent fraud detection, for example, a second factor can be requested in case of suspicion.
+Smart multi-factor authentication means that an additional factor is only requested if it is necessary due to the situation or context.
+With intelligent fraud detection, for example, a second factor can only be requested in the event of suspicion.

 What does strong customer authentication mean?

-The term strong customer authentication is primarily a regulatory requirement and was coined by BaFin.
-It refers to an authentication process that consists of at least two elements from two different categories.
-The categories are knowledge, possession and biometrics.
-The EBA (European Banking Authority) has compiled a list of procedures that are classified as SCA (Strong Customer Authentication).
-It explicitly states, among other things, that the classification as an SCA depends on the implemented approach of the authentication procedure.
+The term strong customer authentication is primarily a regulatory requirement and is coined by BaFin.
+It is understood to mean authentication that consists of at least two elements from two different categories (knowledge, possession and inherence/biometrics).
+The EBA (European Banking Authority) specifies which procedures are classified as SCA (Strong Customer Authentication).
+Among other things, it explicitly states that the classification as SCA depends on the implemented approach of the authentication procedure.

 What is the difference between multi-factor authentication and two-factor authentication?

-A two-factor authentication consists of two different factors.
-One factor is a component of the authentication.
-It can be classified into one of the following categories: knowledge, possession and biometrics.
+Two-factor authentication consists of two different factors.
+One factor is a component of authentication.
+It can be assigned to one of the following categories: Knowledge, possession and inherence (biometrics).
 Two-factor authentication is a special case of multi-factor authentication (MFA).
-The MFA requires at least two factors to verify identification.
+MFA requires at least two factors to verify identification.

 cidaas – Cloud Identity & Access Management (Cloud IAM)

-- Unique and secure user experience with modern 2 Factor-Authentication
+• Unique, secure user experience with modern 2-factor authentication